Frederick William Burns: Announcing

-Father of Sports Announcing
+Father of sports announcing

-Due to Burns' vanguard of announcing and the sheer number of athletic events, other men got the bug and began sprouting up to announce as many opportunities to do so arose.
-The biggest names to follow in Burns' stead were Jack Adler (earliest known horse racing announcer), Pete Prunty, Charles Harvey (famed boxing promoter who once extorted $25,000 out of Hitler for Max Schmelling to come to the United States for a championship bout against Steve Hamas), John P. Dunne and boxing's renowned Joe Humphreys (inducted into the Boxing Hall of Fame).
+Due to Burns's vanguard of announcing and the sheer number of athletic events, other men got the bug and began sprouting up to announce as many opportunities to do so arose.
+The biggest names to follow in Burns's stead were Jack Adler (earliest known horse racing announcer), Pete Prunty, Charles Harvey (famed boxing promoter who once extorted $25,000 out of Hitler for Max Schmelling to come to the United States for a championship bout against Steve Hamas), John P. Dunne and boxing's renowned Joe Humphreys (inducted into the Boxing Hall of Fame).
 The only one of these men to ever use a Public Address System was Humphreys.
 The foundations of announcing laid by these men led us to folks like Pat Pieper, Red Barber, Bob Sheppard, Vin Scully and Michael Buffer that we know today.

 Personal

-Fred Burns married Henrietta M "Anna" Van der Bosch in the early 1880s and they remained married until his death 1923 from Cardio Valvular Disease and Nephritis.
+Burns married Henrietta M "Anna" Van der Bosch in the early 1880s and they remained married until his death 1923 from Cardio Valvular Disease and Nephritis.
 They had two daughters, Florence and Gladyss.
 Both daughters were athletic like their parents.
 There is one story which indicates Florence was the first person to ever swim across the Hudson River.
 Anna and Florence were excellent pistol shots which would figure into Florence's murder case below.

-Burns' sister, Eva, was a well-known contralto and lyricist who taught music in Brooklyn with her live-in boyfriend of 25 years, the esteemed Professor Albert Caswell (considered the best music director in Brooklyn).
+Burns's sister, Eva, was a well-known contralto and lyricist who taught music in Brooklyn with her live-in boyfriend of 25 years, the esteemed Professor Albert Caswell (considered the best music director in Brooklyn).
 There is even a story of Professor Caswell directing over 5,000 children to sing at once, directing them with a megaphone in 1900.
 This is the first known usage of a megaphone to direct a music group.
-Since Eva's brother was Fred Burns, a likelihood exists Albert received the megaphone from Fred himself.
+Since Eva's brother was Fred Burns, a likelihood exists Albert received the megaphone from Burns himself.

 His father-in-law, William Van der Bosch, was one of the principal engineers of the Brooklyn Bridge, highly regarded in the New York science community and considered the largest man in New York City at 6'4" and 300 lbs.

 On February 15, 1902, 19-year-old Florence was arrested for the murder of her boyfriend, Walter Brooks.
-Upon the advice of his long-time friend and attorney, Foster Backus (who was also the president of the Brooklyn Athletic Association), Fred ceased announcing and left the state of New York to avoid subpoena by the prosecutor, William Travers Jerome.
-The original magistrate of the hearing, Robert C. Cornell, worked the Yale games with Fred.
+Upon the advice of his long-time friend and attorney, Foster Backus (who was also the president of the Brooklyn Athletic Association), Burns ceased announcing and left the state of New York to avoid subpoena by the prosecutor, William Travers Jerome.
+The original magistrate of the hearing, Robert C. Cornell, worked the Yale games with Burns.
 The New York City Police Commissioner who investigated the Church Street Police Departments 3rd Degree treatment of Florence, John N. Partridge, was the former president of the Williamsburgh Athletic Club.
 Timothy Woodruff, Lt.
 Governor of New York, was part of the Nassau Athletic Club.